savoirfairelinux/django-vagrant-demo/README.md

 7. Integrate Puppet-generated system-specific config (DB access, base URL, etc.) to the generic Django project configuration.
 8. Initializing the DB.
 9. Adding initial data from Django fixtures.
+10. If this project had any South migrations, we'd run them right here and feel good about it.
-10. Performing Django's `collectstatic` action.
+11. Performing Django's `collectstatic` action.
-11. Reloading Apache
+12. Reloading Apache
-12. Making `demo-django.local` point to `127.0.0.1` on your host machine.
+13. Making `demo-django.local` point to `127.0.0.1` on your host machine.

 Separation of concerns
 ---